-I found some powerful and surprising insights from my involvement in sexual abuse support groups.
+I found powerful and surprising insights from my involvement in sexual abuse support groups.

 I had assumed that Sexual Abuse Support Groups would typically divide based on gender.
-However, during my research, I found that some abuse support groups merged male and female survivors.
+However, my research found that some abuse support groups merged male and female survivors.
 I imagined the drawbacks of mixed groups, but I had never considered the potential benefits.

 I had previously described my disappointing and somewhat humorous attempts to locate a local sexual abuse support group.